 Jabra Elite Sport (2017)

-While they're perhaps not as small or comfortable to wear as some of the others, they are very secure and fit very snugly.
+While they're perhaps not as small or comfortable to wear as some of the others, the Jabra Elite Sport are very secure and fit very snugly.
 Perhaps too snug for some.
 Still, the connection didn't drop once in our testing and the sound was powerful and immersive.
 What's more, the battery lasts much longer than the first generation.

-At £179, they've come down considerably from their initial £230 price point, but they're still among the most expensive on this list and that's purely because the technology is more advanced.
+They've also come down considerably from their initial price point, although still among the most expensive on this list and that's purely because the technology is classy.
 Not only are they completely wire-free, they feature a heart rate sensor, motion sensors and connect to your phone's GPS to measure your performance and distances as you run.

 All your distances and performance stats are stored within the Jabra smartphone app, and more vitally, the app uses these stats to inform you how long you need to rest before you attempt your next session.